SyncfusionExamples/How-to-create-a-WPF-circular-gauge-SfCircularGauge-range-pointer-with-rounded-corner-edge-on-both-/README.md

 # How to create a WPF circular gauge SfCircularGauge range pointer with rounded corner edge on both

-This repository contains sample for how to create a range pointer with rounded corner edge using the [Syncfusion WPF Circular Gauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.
+This repository contains sample create a range pointer with rounded corner edge using the [Syncfusion WPF Circular Gauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/11958/how-to-create-a-wpf-circular-gauge-sfcirculargauge-range-pointer-with-rounded-corner-edge).